yistLin/prove-it/_posts/2019-10-11-prove-that-jacob-represents-a-picture-of-the-spirit-transforming-us.md

 ---
 layout: post
-title: "Prove That Jacob represents a picture of the Spirit transforming us."
+title: "Prove That Jacob Represents a Picture of the Spirit Transforming Us"
 tags: [God of Abraham, Isaac, and Jacob, transformation]
 ---